OccuFly: A 3D Vision Benchmark for Semantic Scene Completion from the Aerial Perspective: Implementation Details

 \section{Implementation Details}

 \paragraph{Data Generation.} We generate data on an AMD Ryzen Threadripper PRO 7985WX 64-Cores (allocating 8 cores) with \SI{120}{GB} of memory.

-For \textbf{3D reconstruction} (\cref{subsubsec_3d_reconstruction}), we utilize the Agisoft Metashape 2.2.0 photogrammetric reconstruction software \cite{agisoft_metashape}.
-After reconstruction, we ensure high geometric fidelity across the whole scene by removing a small, noisy margin at the border of the scene, which naturally arises from aerial SfM+MVS due to decreased image overlap (\cref{supp_fig_image_overlap}).
-Subsequently, during \textbf{semantic annotation} (\cref{subsubsec_semantic_annotation}), we partition the ground plane into a regular grid with square cells of \SI{25}{m} edge length to determine the subset of frames for manual annotation.
+For \textbf{3D reconstruction} (\cref{subsubsec_3d_reconstruction}), we utilize the Agisoft Metashape 2.2.0 photogrammetric reconstruction software.
+After reconstruction, we ensure high geometric fidelity across the whole scene by removing a small, noisy margin at the border of the scene, which naturally arises from aerial SfM+MVS due to decreased image overlap (shown in \cref{supp_fig_image_overlap}).
+Subsequently, during \textbf{semantic annotation} (\cref{subsubsec_semantic_annotation}), we partition the ground plane into a regular grid of scene-dependent square cells with edge lengths of $23$ to $28$ meters to determine the subset of frames for manual annotation.
 Moreover, we apply kNN with $k=100$ for unlabelled point assignment, and $k=200$ for subsequent label refinement.
 Furthermore, for \textbf{densification and voxelization} (\cref{subsubsec_voxelization}) of \textit{instance classes}, DBSCAN~\cite{ester1996_dbscan} clustering is performed with class-wise parameters detailed in \cref{supp_tab_dbscan_params}, and we set $\alpha = 0.05$ for $\alpha$-Shapes~\cite{edelsbrunner1983ashape} and use $K=24$ camera views during silhouette extraction.
 For \textit{ground classes}, we set Poisson reconstruction parameters~\cite{poisson} to a depth of $8$ and a scale of $1.2$.
-Finally, group assignments for all classes are reported in \cref{supp_tab_semantic_colors}.
+Finally, class-wise group assignments, semantic colors, and class frequencies are reported in \cref{supp_tab_semantic_colors}.

-\paragraph{Aerial Semantic Scene Completion.} Following the training protocol of CGFormer~\cite{cgformer}, we train this benchmark method for $25$ epochs, using the official implementation from GitHub.
-We adapt the codebase to OccuFly’s voxel grid of $192 \times 128 \times 128$, replacing the $256 \times 256 \times 32$ grid used in SemanticKITTI~\cite{behley2019semantickitti} and SSCBench~\cite{li2024sscbench}, on which the original model was trained.
+\paragraph{Aerial Semantic Scene Completion.} We follow the training protocols of Symphonies~\cite{symphonies} and DISC~\cite{liu2025disc} using their official implementations from GitHub.
+We adapt the codebases to OccuFly’s voxel grid resolution of $192 \times 128 \times 128$.
 All experiments are conducted on a single NVIDIA A100 80GB GPU with a batch size of $1$.
-The peak GPU memory usage is \SI{32.39}{GB}.